Reason-Wang/NAT/README.md

 ## Citation

-If you find our work or code helpful, please consider cite:
+If you find our work or code helpful, please consider citing:

 ```
 @misc{wang2024learning,